Application Period Now Closed

-This new (in 2014) competition, sponsored by the ASCO Diversity and Cultural Competency Committee, with the generous support of Walmart, is available to optometry students at the 21 accredited schools and colleges in the 50 states and Puerto Rico as well as to optometry residents.
+Sponsored by the ASCO Diversity and Cultural Competency Committee, with the generous support of Walmart, this competition is available for a second consecutive year to optometry students at the 21 accredited schools and colleges in the 50 states and Puerto Rico as well as to optometry residents.
 Award money of $2,500 will be given to one national student recipient, and $2,500 also will be awarded to one resident recipient.

 In an effort to promote cultural competency at its colleges and universities, the ASCO Board of Directors approved the ASCO Guidelines for Culturally Competent Eye and Vision Care in 2008.
 This widely-used document is an adaptation of best practices from schools, colleges, organizations, and associations of the health professions and is available here.
 A PowerPoint presentation is also available.